DavisNT/memory-dump-examples/README.md

 After fixing the memory leak it can be used to examine garbage collection in action.

-Usage of WinDbg or [PerfView](https://github.com/microsoft/perfview) might be needed.
+:information_source: Usage of WinDbg or [PerfView](https://github.com/microsoft/perfview) might be needed.